mrodalgaard/language-log/README.md

 * Tail button (`⇩`) which enables tailing of log changes (move to the bottom of the file).
 * Level filter buttons which filters based on log level.

+NOTE: *soft wrap* is disabled by default and can be enabled via the package settings page.

 ## Supported formats

  * [x] Android LogCat